FuelLabs/fuel-indexer/docs/src/components/database/foreign-keys.md

 }
 ```

+### Breaking it down

-Two entities will be created: a `Book` entity, and a `Library` entity.
-As you can see, we add the `Book` entity as an attribute on the `Library` entity, thus conveying that we want a one-to-many or one-to-one relationship between `Library` and `Book`.
-This means that for a given `Library`, we may also fetch one or many `Book` entities.
+- Given the above schema, two entities will be created: a `Book` entity, and a `Library` entity.
+- As you can see, we add the `Book` entity as an attribute on the `Library` entity, thus conveying that we want a one-to-many or one-to-one relationship between `Library` and `Book`.
+  - This means that for a given `Library`, we may also fetch one or many `Book` entities.

+> Important:
+>
+> 1. At the moment, [due to some SQLite quirks](https://www.sqlite.org/omitted.html), the Fuel indexer SQLite support only offers foreign key _relationships_, not foreign key _constraints_.
+We are very much open to changing this in the future.
+>
+> 2. As mentioned in the [Conventions](./conventions.md) section, as of now, only `ID` types are supported for foreign key constraints.
+However, we do plan to support other types as well in the near future.